MordorHD/Tetris-in-C/README.md

 # Tetris-in-C

 Just another Tetris version I made for fun.
 The drop sound effect of the tetronomino is me slamming my desk, I didn't find the real sound effect online, so I had to improvise.
+I also did the font and textures myself.

 When the program is closed, it creates a `Tetris.save` (if one doesn't already exist) file which will keep track of all highscores and typed names.